bitwarden/help/_articles/features/folders.md

 {% image manage-items/folder-add-extension.gif Add a folder %}

-Once created, you can **rename or delete** a folder at any time from the same menu by selecting an existing folder.
+Once created, you can **rename or delete** a folder at any time from the same menu by selecting an existing folder:

+{% image manage-items/folder-delete-extension.gif Edit or delete a folder %}

 {% endcapture %}
 {{ browser_extension | markdownify}}